CampaignEddie/Prerogatives/README.md

 4. Social economic recovery
 5. New federal commication act phones
 6. Updated food money program rules for eating out and the unhoused
+7. Make city planning human focused with a mixture of livability and shopping
-7. Ending the prohibition on cannabis
+8. Ending the prohibition on cannabis